-Water Vessel: Objects of Ritual with Iqbal Barkat
+Water Vessel: Objects of Memory and Ritual with Iqbal Barkat

 Iqbal Barkat wrote his PhD on novelty in cinema, tracing the history through from the work of Dziga Vertov, a pioneering film-maker in the early Soviet Union.